Physical Plans and Expressions

 }

 The predicate expression produces a bit vector (one bit per row).
-We then copy values where the bit is set.
-This is a straightforward implementation; production systems optimize cases where all or no rows match.
+The implementation evaluates the filter expression, then copies values where the bit is set into new vectors.
+Production systems optimize cases where all or no rows match.

 Hash Aggregate